udhos/basgo/README.md

 ## Use GOFUNC to call Go function from BASIC code

+GOFUNC() is a BASIC keyword introduced by the 'basgo' compiler in order to call a Go function from BASIC code.

     10 result = GOFUNC("func_name", arg1, arg2, ..., argN)
     20 print result